zelon88/Robot_Motion/Previous_Versions/Original/README.md

 We quickly burned out the gear motors, replaced them, and burned out the replacements.
 We learned a lot including that the motors were simply too small for the weight of the batteries.
 As a result, the current draw was putting us over the edge of what the electronics could supply.
+The voltage drop from the motors would kill the Raspberry Pi causing it to reboot and kill the application.
 We tried adding massive capacitors but these only helped until the batteries dropped to about 50-75% capacity.
 Ultimately our vision for this robot had already outgrown the chassis and drivetrain we were working with.

 ### Original File Header
 > \# Robot_Motion.py